chubbard/gratum/README.md

 successful results from the worker threads are passed through the result Pipeline.
 If a worker thread rejects any row those are passed through the rejection Pipeline on the Results thread.

+### Connect

+The `connect` method attaches the `LocalConcurrentContext` to the existing Pipeline.
+This method is **required** to be called so that rows from the Pipeline are routed through the `LocalConcurrentContext` for processing.
+Without this call nothing will be sent to the worker threads and result thread.

 ## Operations

 It's much easier to use the existing operation methods that are included in the Pipeline.
 For example,